Manon Antoniazzi: Career

 She started as a Press Officer at Welsh Water plc, and became Head of Press and Public Relations at S4C in 1991.
 Antoniazzi was a member of the royal household of the Prince of Wales, where she served as a senior Private Secretary for Wales.
 She first took up her post in 1994, departing in 1998, but returned to the household in 2004 until 2012.
 During her time in that role, she helped Charles, Prince of Wales, become more involved in Welsh life by purchasing Llwynywermod, his first property in Wales.
 She also gave Prince William Welsh lessons.

 In 1998 she was appointed Director of Communication Services at the National Assembly for Wales.
 She joined the BBC Wales in 2000 as Secretary and Head of Public Affairs, late becoming Director of Nations and Regions.
 She was also the chairman of The Prince's Trust, Cymru from 2001 to 2004.

 In January 2012 she joined the Board of the Heritage Lottery Fund as Deputy Chair and Chair of the Committee for Wales.

 She became the Chief Executive Officer of Visit Wales within the Welsh Government in 2012.
 Antoniazzi was appointed Chief Executive and Clerk to the National Assembly for Wales, assuming this position in April 2017 with a salary of £125,170.

 She has been on the advisory council of the London Philharmonic Orchestra and a director from 22 May 2012 until 11 August 2016.
 She has been governor of the Royal Shakespeare Company and a member of the advisory boards of the Philharmonia Orchestra and Welsh National Opera.
-Since August 2018 Antoniazzi has been on the board of directors of the Royal Welsh College of Music & Drama, and she was appointed a trustee of the Strata Florida Trust in November 2021.
+Since August 2018 Antoniazzi has been on the board of directors of the Royal Welsh College of Music & Drama, and is the Deputy Chair.
+She was appointed a trustee of the Strata Florida Trust in November 2021.